 a.
 Documentation must include an itemized receipt which shows the date, the vendor, and the total amount paid.
 If the receipt is missing, a Missing Receipt Form must be completed by the employee to obtain reimbursement.
 In addition to the detailed receipt, expenses must include documentation describing the business purpose of the expense and, for travel and entertainment related expenses, identify who was present.

 b.
 The University reimburses fuel receipts for University-owned or rented vehicles and approved student club travel only.
 Employees’ personal vehicles are reimbursed on an approved per mile rate when the employee is required to travel from one business location to another during the day or to a location other than the employee’s normal place of work when that location results in a longer commute.
-The current mileage reimbursement rate is $.555/mile.
+The current mileage reimbursement rate is stated on the Home Page of the Controller's Office.
 University-owned vehicles assigned to an individual for mixed business/personal use are governed under separate rules.

 2. The University does not pay “per-diems” except in accordance with NCAA athletic travel, where NCAA rules apply, for grant-funded travel when so specified by the grant and for certain other situations by arrangement with the Controllers' Office and with approval of the President.
 See item #8, under Travel Policies (Employees).

 3. The use of advances for travel expenses should be kept to a minimum.
 When it is necessary, advances may be paid no more than 14 days before expenses are incurred (allow 1 week to process the request) and must be accounted for within 60 days.

 1. When traveling in commercial carriers (airlines, trains, buses, etc.), employees should travel in “coach class” or the equivalent.
 Premium-class travel is only permitted for flights exceeding 8 hours (nonstop) and requires documented approval of an officer.